cKohl10/gentact_collision_avoidance_ws/README.md

 ## Dependancies
-This ROS2 workspace has been tested with Ubuntu 22.04 and ROS2 Humble
+This ROS2 workspace has been tested with Ubuntu 22.04 and ROS2 Humble.
+Make sure the Franka ROS2 workspace is installed and sourced before running a controller.

 ## Build and run
 ```